henrysky/MyGaiaDB/README.rst

 MyGaiaDB
 ===============

-*Why share when you can have the whole Gaia database on your own locally?*
+*Why share when you can have the entire Gaia database locally?*

-``MyGaiaDB`` is simple python package with a set of scripts to help you setup a local Gaia **DR3** database (local 2MASS, ALLWISE and CATWISE databases too) without the need of administrator privilege and is compatible to all major platforms (Linux, Mac and Windows) because ``MyGaiaDB`` is **serverless** which requires Python only using ``sqlite`` as long as you have enough disk space.
+``MyGaiaDB`` is a simple Python package that provides scripts to help you set up a local Gaia **DR3** database, along with local 2MASS, ALLWISE, and CATWISE databases, without needing administrative privileges.
+It's compatible with all major platforms (Linux, Mac, and Windows) because ``MyGaiaDB`` is **serverless** and only requires Python with ``sqlite``, as long as you have enough disk space.

-This code is mainly to help myself managing data for my research project with Gaia DR3 XP spectra and not meant to fit research usage from every aspect of Gaia's 1 billion stars.
-The main motivation of this code is to make setting up local Gaia database with 2MASS, ALLWISE and CATWISE accessible to everyone.
-Possible use cases include but not limited to making very long complex query cross-matching to multiple databases that can take a long time to finish (where the online ESA `Gaia archive`_ has timeout limitation).
+This code was primarily developed to assist with my research project involving Gaia DR3 XP spectra.
+It is not intended to cover every aspect of research using Gaia's 1 billion stars.
+The main goal of this code is to make setting up a local Gaia database, along with 2MASS, ALLWISE, and CATWISE, accessible to everyone.
+Potential use cases include, but are not limited to, making complex and lengthy cross-matching queries with multiple databases, which can be time-consuming (especially given the online ESA Gaia archive's timeout limitations).

-You are welcome to modify the code, make pull request to make this code to suit your and others need.
+Feel free to modify the code and submit pull requests to enhance its functionality for yourself and others.

 ..

-    Part of this code will never be continuously tested properly since no way I can run this code with a few TBs of gaia data on Github Actions
+    Parts of this code are not continuously tested, as it is impractical to run this code with several terabytes of Gaia data on GitHub Actions.

 .. contents:: **Table of Contents**
     :depth: 3